-In my first article on the debate of the validity of recycling, the entry point of most people who want to Go Green, green up their lifestyle, I highlighted several general pros and anti-recycling arguments.
+In an earlier article about the debate of the validity of recycling, the first step of many who want to green their lifestyles and shrink their CO2 (carbon) footprint, we highlighted several general pros and anti-recycling arguments.
 Interested in really understanding the recycling benefits of what you are now doing?

 Now let’s bury our heads deeper into this topic to fully understand this potentially “ecologically-sound” and “moral high ground” practice (yay, that rhythms).
 Let’s listen to the argument for and against the benefits of recycling.